matthew-ia/cayo/README.md

 ## Styles

-Since Vite has some [built-in CSS features](https://vitejs.dev/guide/features.html#css), things Sass and CSS Modules just work!
+Since Vite has some [built-in CSS features](https://vitejs.dev/guide/features.html#css), things like Sass just works!
 Otherwise, [Svelte's component-scoped styles](https://svelte.dev/docs#component-format-style) is likely the best way to write styles while using Svelte.
 With the `svelte-preprocess` Svelte custom preprocessor, you get Sass and PostCSS support right in your Svelte files:

 ```svelte
 <div class="sassy">I'm some <span>sassy</span> markup.</div>